MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/07-question-answering.md

         - **Resource Group Name**: *Pre-populated with your resource group name*
         - **Account Name**: *Pre-populated with your resource name*

 1. Select **Create**.
 Then  wait for your bot to be created (the notification icon at the top right, which looks like a bell, will be animated while you wait).
-Then in the notification that deployment has completed, click **Go to resource** (or alternatively, on the home page, click **Resource groups**, open the resource group where you created the bot, and select the **Azure bot** resource.)
+Then in the notification that deployment has completed, select **Go to resource** (or alternatively, on the home page, click **Resource groups**, open the resource group where you created the bot, and select the **Azure bot** resource.)
-1. In the left-hand pane of your bot look for **Settings**, click on **Test in Web Chat**, and wait until the bot displays the message **Hello and Welcome** (it may take a few seconds to initialize).
+1. In the left-hand pane of your bot look for **Settings**, select on **Test in Web Chat**, and wait until the bot displays the message **Hello and Welcome** (it may take a few seconds to initialize).
 1. Use the test chat interface to ensure your bot answers questions from your knowledge base as expected.
 For example, try submitting `I need to cancel my hotel`.

 Experiment with the bot.
 You'll probably find that it can answer questions from the FAQ quite accurately, but it will have limited ability to interpret questions that it has not been trained with.
 You can always use the Language Studio to edit the knowledge base to improve it, and republish it.